-- The headteacher / Principal will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place from the school's national SEND budget. - Where SEND is not identified, but the headteacher / Principal determines that support is still required for the pupil, an Individual Behaviour Plan (RAMP) will be created to outline the necessary provisions in place.
+- The headteacher / Principal will consider whether the pupil should be suspended, in line with the school's Suspension and Exclusion Policy, and will determine the length of the suspension. - Although unacceptable behaviour does not necessarily mean a pupil has SEND, an assessment will be carried out at this stage to determine whether there are any undiagnosed learning or communication difficulties, or mental health issues that may be contributing to the pupil's behaviour. - Principal/CCSO will write a RAMP to support the pupil - Where a pupil is identified as having SEMH-related difficulties, SEND support will be put in place from the school's national SEND budget. - Where SEND is not identified, but the headteacher / Principal determines that support is still required for the pupil, an Individual Behaviour Plan will be created to outline the necessary provisions in place.